revolist/revogrid-vuepress/src/guide/column.customHeader.md

 # Custom header

-This article explaines how to use custom header function to display HTML content in a header.
+This article explains how to use custom header function to display HTML content in a header.
 This is a powerful feature.